 We have conducted grass training for our elementary kids.

-These photos were taken back in late November, Early December.
+And took these photos back in late November, Early December.

-And since then the kids pictured have made very rapid progress since.
+And since then, the kids pictured have made very rapid progress.

 Elementary Aged Kids

 The kids pictured here are Elementary age kids.
-Therefore A lot of them are from quite poor families from around the municipalities of Zamboanga Del Sur.
+Therefore A lot of them are from quite low-income families from around the municipalities of Zamboanga Del Sur.

 The province of Del Sur has around a population of 1 million people.

 The Sports Academy is the program of Governor Antonio H. Cerriles.
 However, Zamboanga Sports Academy is the only Academy in the country which is entirely local government-funded.

 For instance, we do have a large blue rubberized oval about 20-30 meters away.
 But part of our recovery training allows the kids to train barefoot on the grass to strengthen important muscles in the legs.